 This problem becomes particularly acute under the Blair government, since there have been three sets of development that are difficult to disentangle.
 First, the pace of reform and change within the EU has accelerated: so far two sets of treaty reform, another under way, plus the largest enlargement in the history of integration.
 Second, the Blair government has sought to increase its engagement with partner states in the EU.
-Third, domestically the constitution has been subject to multiple reforms.
-These encompass devolution to Scotland, Wales and, with intermittent suspensions, Northern Ireland; English devolution, including to the Greater London Authority; independence for the Bank of England; electoral reform (the use of proportional representation for certain elections, notably in devolved authorities and for the European Parliament); incorporation of the European Convention on Human Rights (ECHR); reform of the House of Lords; modernisation of the House of Commons; and the introduction of a Freedom of Information Act.
+Third, domestically the constitution has been subject to multiple reforms including not only devolution and decentralisation but also independence for the Bank of England; electoral reform (the use of proportional representation for certain elections, notably in devolved authorities and for the European Parliament); incorporation of the European Convention on Human Rights (ECHR); reform of the House of Lords; modernisation of the House of Commons; and the introduction of a Freedom of Information Act.
 Of these devolution resonates with the emergence of multi-level governance in the EU; the member states have been enjoined to introduce a common electoral system for European elections, Bank of England independence fulfilled a requirement for a later step to joining the euro, and the ECHR is a European construct, even if it falls under the Council of Europe in Strasbourg rather than being part of the EU itself.